RichLewis007/AI-Asteroids/DEVELOPMENT.md

 - Node.js and npm installed
 - `.env` file with `GEMINI_API_KEY` (or the script will guide you to create one)

-### generate-local-test.js
+### generate-local-html.js
-A Node.js script that creates a local testing version of the game with AI features enabled.
+A Node.js script that creates a local version of the game with AI features enabled.

 **Features:**
 - Automatically reads API key from `.env` file